Orphanet/API_RDcode/README_API_RDcode.md

 * authorization_controller.py

     Will handle the apiKey check.
+(Open for now.)
 * query_controller

-    Collection of tools needed to perform the query with elasticsearch.
+    Collection of functions needed to perform the query with elasticsearch.
     Because of the way elasticsearch return result, you need to slightly adjust the treatment of data.
     Depending of the amount of data you expect to return, you can choose to use:
     * single_res for a single result
     * multiple_res for a reasonable number of results (N << 10000)
-    * uncapped_red for an higher number
+    * uncapped_res for an higher number

       This method will use the "scroll" function of elastic search and will cost more resources.

+    Also contains a function to convert the API response to YAML.

 * other controllers